muratk3n/thirdwave/en/tweets/2020/week20f.md

 Yes, but your tone is in arrears, jerkoff.
-This talk needs to come from a place of caution, not "they said don't dance, but I want to dance!" ala Kevin Bacon in *Footlose*.
+This talk needs to come from a place of caution, not "they said don't dance, but I want to dance!" ala Kevin Bacon in *Footloose*.

 "But many others say, we need to return to normal, reopen"